Philip-Scott/misc/README.md

 - **Network Monitor:** Sample code for checking network status right from vala
 - **Coder:** For when you need to pass text into hardcoded code, but are too lazy to do so
 - **Cookie:** Cookie Clicker clone made in vala (This was my very first "app")
+- **Logica:** Mathematical Logic calculator.
+It can check if two equations are equal, print logic tables to the terminal, and see if the equations are correctly formed